 A 42-year-old patient came to see me in desperation, convinced she needed to undergo blepharoplasty.

 After a comprehensive assessment, we discovered that her morning swelling was related to lactose intolerance, invisible the rest of the day.
 Three weeks of dietary adjustments were enough to make her swollen eyes disappear in the morning.
-This case illustrates a reality I repeat to my patients: before considering surgery, we must explore all non-invasive options.
+This case illustrates a reality I repeat to my patients: before considering eyelid & oculoplastic surgery, we must explore all non-invasive options.

 This is why, in this article, I will explain why your eyelids swell specifically in the morning.